-- Candidate takes the examination: - One-year authorization period ends; - Candidate fails to cancel the testing appointment within the specified timeline (see page 4, Scheduling, Changing, or Cancelling an Appointment); - Candidate arrives late for the scheduled testing appointment (see page 4, Late Arrivals); - Candidate does not complete the examination during the test appointment (see page 4, Rules for the Examination); - Candidate fails to present an original (no photo copies), valid (unexpired) government issued ID that includes their name, photograph, and signature.
-If the candidate does not have the qualifying ID issued from the country they are testing in, a passport from their country of citizenship is required, or - Candidate fails to agree to the Non-Disclosure Agreement.
+- Candidate takes the examination; - · One-year authorization period ends; - Candidate fails to cancel the testing appointment within the specified timeline (see page 4, Scheduling, Changing, or Cancelling an Appointment); - Candidate arrives late for the scheduled testing appointment (see page 4, Late Arrivals); - Candidate does not complete the examination during the test appointment (see page 4, Rules for the Examination); - Candidate fails to present a qualifying ID \ - Candidate fails to agree to the Non-Disclosure Agreement.

-Candidates seeking reauthorization may do so online at reps.cdrnet.org/reauth, by email (cdrexams@eatright.org), or by telephone (312-899-4859).
-Email requests should include the candidate's name and CDR identification number/Academy of Nutrition and Dietetics membership number.
+Candidates seeking reauthorization may do so online at reps.cdrnet.org/reauth or by email (cdrexams@eatright.org).
+When using the online system, candidates will need the CDR Candidate ID provided in their Authorization to Test email and exam score report (exclude any leading zeros).
+Email requests should include the candidate's name and CDR candidate ID/Academy of Nutrition and Dietetics membership number.